-China claims much of the South China Sea, through which more than $5 trillion of trade moves annually.
-Taiwan and four ASEAN members - Vietnam, the Philippines, Malaysia and Brunei - also have claims, making it a hot spot of regional tension.
+China claims much of the South China Sea, through which more than $5 trillion worth of trade moves each year.
+Taiwan and four ASEAN members – Vietnam, the Philippines, Malaysia and Brunei – also have claims, making it a hot spot of regional tension.

 The other ASEAN nations are Cambodia, Indonesia, Laos, Myanmar, Singapore and Thailand.

 China has over the past year alarmed other claimants, and outside powers such as the US and Japan, by re-claiming land on several disputed reefs through dredging, and building air fields and port facilities.

 The Philippines released photographs and a map showing what it said was an increased number of Chinese vessels near the disputed Scarborough Shoal, which China seized after a standoff in 2012.